uport-project/UPTEthereumSigner/README.md

 ## Author

-josh, belljh@gmail.com
+Joshua Bell, joshua.bell@gmail.com

 ## License

-UPTEthereumSigner is available under the MIT license.
+UPTEthereumSigner is available under the APACHE license.
 See the LICENSE file for more info.